creachadair/chirp/spec.md

 - A Request packet with an unknown method ID (using result code 1).
 - A Request packet with a duplicated pending request ID (using result code 2).

+#### Custom Packet Payloads

+For custom (implementation-defined) packet types, the validity of the payload and the handling of an invalid payload are determined by the implementation.
+The implementation MAY treat invalid payloads for custom packet types with any of the above tactics (protocol fatal, respond with an error, or discard the packet silently).
+The implementation SHOULD document the choice clearly for all custom packet types.

 ### Call Subprotocol